-The E-3 Australian specialty occupation visa is one of the least expensive visa categories as the government filing fee is only $205 USD which is paid directly to the U.S. Consulate.
-Government fees are usually paid to either the US Citizenship and Immigration Service and/or directly to the US Consulate.
+The E-3 Australian specialty occupation visa is one of the least expensive visa categories as the government filing fee is only $315 USD which is paid directly to the U.S. Consulate.
+Government fees are usually paid to either the US Citizenship and Immigration Service (USCIS) and/or directly to the US Consulate,

 How long is a work visa in the United States?

 Visa categories in the US have different amounts of time that allow you to live and work in the United States.
 The E-3 specialty occupation visa for Australian Citizens is granted in (2) two-year increments and can be renewed indefinitely (E-3R), subject to the applicant continuing to meet the current E-3 criteria.

 The E-3 has provisions for changing employers in the US, expedited processing if required, and allows dependents of the primary applicant to accompany them to the US on an E-3D visa subject to meeting criteria for spouses and children.

 US work and investment visas such as the E-2 Treaty Trader Visa can be (2) two or (5) five year increments depending on the circumstances of the application.